-Header Bidding: What Is It and How Does It Work?
+Header Bidding: What Is It & How Does It Work?

 In the rapidly evolving landscape of digital advertising, header bidding has emerged as a transformative technique for maximizing ad revenue.
 By allowing multiple demand sources to bid simultaneously on ad inventory, this method enhances competition and transparency.